-WEP - Select 64-bit or 128-bit encryption
+WEP - To use WEP encryption, select 64-bit or 128-bit characters from the drop-down menu.

-Passphrase - Enter a passphrase in the Passphrase field, so a WEP key is automatically generated.
-It is case-sensitive and should not be longer than 16 alphanumeric characters.
-This passphrase must match the passphrase of your other wireless network devices and is compatible with Linksys wireless products only.
+Passphrase - Instead of manually entering a WEP key, you can enter a passphrase in the Passphrase field, so a WEP key is automatically generated.
+This case-sensitive passphrase must match the passphrase of your other wireless network devices and is compatible with Linksys wireless products only.
 (If you have any non-Linksys wireless products, enter the WEP key manually on those products.)

-WEP Key - The WEP key you enter must match the WEP key of your wireless network.
-For 64-bit encryption, enter exactly 10 hexadecimal characters.
-For 128-bit encryption, enter exactly 26 hexadecimal characters.
+WEP Key- The WEP key you enter must match the WEP key of your wireless network.
+If you are using 64-bit WEP encryption, then the key must consist of exactly 10 hexadecimal characters.
+If you are using 128-bit WEP encryption, then the key must consist of exactly 26 hexadecimal characters.
 Valid hexadecimal characters are "0" to "9" and "A" to "F".

-Advanced Users
+Advanced Users: